-Despite being the world's largest democracy with over 1.3 billion people, thousands of Indians regularly leave India to seek asylum in the U.S. and elsewhere.
+Despite being the world's largest democracy with over 1.4 billion people, thousands of Indians regularly leave India to seek asylum in the U.S. and elsewhere.
 It's often on the top-ten list of countries from whom asylum seekers come to the United States.
-For example, well over 3,000 Indians affirmatively applied for asylum in the U.S. in 2019 to 2021, according to figures from the Department of Homeland Security, and over 2,000 were granted.
+For example, fewer than 3,000 Indians successfully applied for asylum in the U.S. between 2013 and 2022, according to figures from the Department of Homeland Security (whether affirmatively on their own, or defensively, in court proceedings).

 Here, we'll discuss past trends and current possibilities when it comes to applying for asylum as someone from India.

-Recently, growing Hindu nationalism in India, accompanied by a crackdown on religious and minority groups, has been a major driver of flight and asylum claims.
+Growing Hindu nationalism in India, accompanied by worsening mistreatment of religious and minority groups, has been a major driver of flight and asylum claims.
 Ever since the Bharatiya Janata Party of Prime Minister Narendra Modi came to power, there's been an increase in applications, including from former police officers, journalists, LGBT activists, Christian proselytizers, and Muslim and Sikh political activists.

 Many other Indian asylum-seekers come from Jammu and Kashmir, alleging political repression and persecution by security forces attempting to suppress independence efforts there.
 People of Gujarat have also claimed asylum for having been persecuted" because of their native language and other forms of identity.